HugoduToit-Redgate/FlywayAdventureWorksDemo/SETUP.md

 ---

-## Step 1 — Create the project folder
+## Step 1 — Create the project folder if not created already

 ```powershell
 mkdir C:\Flyway\AdventureWorksDemo
 ```

-Place `AdventureWorksLT2025.bak` in that folder.
+Place `AdventureWorksLT2025.bak` in that folder (if not present already).

 ---